-- Portfolio company boards should be majority independent (excluding shareholder or employee representatives as provided by law); however, lower levels of board independence may be acceptable in controlled companies and in those markets where local best practice indicates that at least one-third of the board be independent. - A majority of audit and remuneration committee members (excluding shareholder or employee representatives as provided by law) should be independent; the committees overall should be at least one-third independent. - Executives should generally not serve on audit and remuneration committees. - The CEO and board chair roles should generally be separate.
+- Portfolio company boards should be majority-independent (excluding shareholder or employee representatives as provided by law); however, lower levels of board independence may be acceptable in controlled companies and in those markets where local best practice indicate that at least one-third of the board be independent. - A majority of audit and remuneration committee members (excluding shareholder or employee representatives as provided by law) should be independent; the committees overall should be at least one-third independent. - Executives should generally not serve on audit and remuneration committees. - The CEO and board chair roles should generally be separate. - Portfolio companies should comply with relevant listing rules, corporate governance codes, and market best practices with regards to board composition.